 In the case of B2B marketing, you have to remember that the decision-making authority usually rests with a few individuals who need to be convinced about the use of the product.
 They will not weigh the product emotionally but will see the actual advantage of the same to the business and based on its utility, durability, and cost-effectiveness.
 E.g. it will not matter how many employees need to get their computers replaced in the business but the ultimate decision to buy a new one will rest with the purchase manager or the upper brass of the business.
 So, as a marketer, you will have to direct your advertisements or other marketing channels in a way that the message is able to reach the right people.

-It is the time taken by customers to make the actual purchase.
+Conversion time is the time taken by customers to make the actual purchase.

 B2C customers usually take a shorter time to make a purchase as compared to B2B customers.
 It is dependent on the amount of research undertaken by both and the extent of detail both sides visit before taking a final call.

-In case of B2B marketing, personas hold great significance as there are many people who actually matter in a business when the final decision is made e.g. the CFO, the head of the department for which the purchase is taking place, the quality analysts who should be satisfied with the product type and quality and ultimately the employees who will be working on the product at the end.
-Thus, your marketing strategy should be able to address the concerns of each one of these and be wrapped in a package that the business decision maker will be able to weigh the concerns of all and end up making an educated decision for the business.
+In the case of B2B marketing, personas hold great significance as there are many people who actually matter in a business when the final decision is made e.g. the CFO, the head of the department for which the purchase is taking place, the quality analysts who should be satisfied with the product type and quality and ultimately the employees who will be working on the product at the end.
+Thus, your marketing strategy should be able to address the concerns of each one of these and be wrapped in a package that the business decision-maker will be able to weigh the concerns of all and end up making an educated decision for the business.

 Even B2B customers are found everywhere but they can’t be reached in the same manner and expect hard selling from buyers.
-Marketing channels for businesses involve direct calls or visits by your representatives to show and explain your product, formal business proposals or quotes, trade shows etc. Social media channels can also be used but they must be wrapped informal language and quotes.
+Marketing channels for B2B sales involve direct calls or visits by your representatives to show and explain your product, formal business proposals or quotes, trade shows, etc. Social media channels can also be used but they must be wrapped in informal language and quotes.

-But while communicating with a B2B client you may be pushed to use heavy language loaded with jargon and other business-terminology but ultimately the deal will break if you are able to convey your message in the right manner.
+But while communicating with a B2B client, you may be sometimes pushed to use heavy language loaded with jargon and other business terminology but ultimately the deal will break if you are not able to convey your message in the right manner.
 Thus, what is to be said and how it is to be said both make a lot of difference in marketing.
 One piece of wrong communication can break apart the whole marketing plan and even the product.